Storage

 pod/pod-pv-test created

-Once the pod is available exec a bash shell into it to confirm that the new volume is present on the /data .
+Once the pod is available, exec into it with a bash shell to confirm that the new volume is mounted on /data.

 $ kubectl exec -it pod-pv-test -- /bin/bash